10 Best DJ CD Player Bags Cases

 Maintenance and Longevity

 To keep a case performing over time, empty pockets regularly so debris does not grind against zippers or padding.
-Wipe down waterproof shells with a damp cloth to prevent residue buildup, especially if you play in venues where drinks and dust are common.
+Wipe down waterproof shells with a damp cloth to prevent residue buildup, especially in venues where drinks and dust are common.
 Inspect stitching and strap attachment points every few months; a failing shoulder-strap clip can lead to a dropped player.
-Hard cases should be checked for cracks in the outer shell and for foam that has compressed enough to lose its hold on the device.
+Hard cases should be checked for cracks in the outer shell and for foam that has compressed enough to lose its grip on the device.
 A well-maintained case can outlast the player it protects.

 How to Compare Reviews